“Better a diamond with a flaw than a pebble without.” – Confucius

 Rolex Ref.
 6062

-This year Rolex introduced the Cellini Moonphase with calibre 3195, causing a fair bit of excitement as the brand, known more for sports watches, revisited the date – moonphase complication.
+This year Rolex introduced the Cellini Moonphase with calibre 3195, somewhat surprisingly, as the brand – known more for sports watches – revisited the date & moonphase complication.
 Those, which Rolex produced only for a limited period around the 1950s in two references: the 6062 and the 8171.

 The Reference 6062 is one of the most complicated Rolex watches and certainly among the most sought-after collectors’ pieces.
 It has the triple date functions (month, day and moonphase) organised in a layout with month and day display in two neighbouring rectangular apertures and the date indicated by a hand on the peripheral scale of the dial.
 This reference was launched at the Basel fair in 1950.